Free gift with orders from $75 (excluding discounts, taxes, & shipping)

 • There is a total of 20 primary teeth

-• There can be a big difference from baby to baby of when their teeth come in
+• There can be a big difference from baby to baby when their teeth come in

 Anatomy of a tooth

-• Crown of the tooth is the part we see and it is covered in enamel which is hard, calcified tissue that contains no living cells.
+• Crown - the part of the tooth that we see.
+It is covered in enamel, a hard, calcified tissue containing no living cells.
 If it is weakened, it can often be mineralized and repaired, but the more damage to the enamel there is, the more likely a cavity may not be able to be repaired.

 • Dentin is the largest part of the dental tissue, the inner layer just below the enamel.
-When enamel is lost, you may be more sensitive to foods that are hot, cold, acidic or sticky because they have more access to the nerves below the dentin.
+When enamel is lost, you may be more sensitive to hot, cold, acidic, or sticky foods because they have more access to the nerves below the dentin.

 • Root - secures the tooth to the jaw